-Restless legs syndrome can begin at any age and generally worsens as you age.
-Restless legs syndrome can disrupt sleep — leading to daytime drowsiness — and make traveling difficult.
+Restless legs syndrome, now known as restless legs syndrome/Willis-Ekbom disease (RLS/WED), can begin at any age and generally worsens as you age.
+It can disrupt sleep — leading to daytime drowsiness — and make traveling difficult.

 Simple self-care steps and lifestyle changes may help you.
 Medications also help many people with restless legs syndrome.

 - Restless legs syndrome.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/restless_legs/detail_restless_legs.htm.
 Accessed Nov.
 30, 2014.

 - Tarsy D. Clinical manifestations and diagnosis of restless leg syndrome in adults. http://www.uptodate.com/home.
 Accessed Nov.
 30, 2014.

 - Tarsy D. Treatment of restless leg syndrome in adults. http://www.uptodate.com/home.
 Accessed Nov.
 30, 2014.

 - Garcia-Borreguero D, et al. The long-term treatment of restless legs syndrome/Willis-Ekbom disease: Evidence-based guidelines and clinical consensus best practice guidance: A report from the International Restless Legs Syndrome Study Group.
 Sleep Medicine.
 2013;14:675.

 - Silber, MH, et al. Willis-Ekbom Foundation revised consensus statement on the management of restless legs syndrome.
 Mayo Clinic Proceedings.
 2013;88:977.